 Mac Data Recovery

-After running a full service Mac repair shop for over a decade, I know a thing or two about Macs.
+After running a full-service Mac repair shop for over a decade, I know a thing or two about Macs.
 My Mac data recovery skills have been built from over 15 years in the industry.
 If needed, I can even handle the entire process from recovering the data to installing a new drive and transferring the data back to your computer.
 If you had a hard drive fail in your Mac, it might be a good time to look into having an SSD installed.
-SSD’s are much faster than standard spinning disk drives and will give your Mac a good speed boost.
+SSDs are much faster than standard spinning disk drives and will give your Mac a good speed boost.
 How do you know if your Mac has a failed drive?
 There are a lot of symptoms that can point to a failed drive.
 Check out my Mac recovery page for more info.

 PC Data Recovery

 The majority of the drives I receive for data recovery are PC drives.
-This is not because they are inferior to Mac drives, but rather that there is just more of them out there!
+This is not because they are inferior to Mac drives, but rather that there are just more of them out there!
 I work with some PC repair shops that send their difficult recoveries to me so I have seen just about everything possible on Windows recoveries.
-Even a mid 90’s drive with 200mb of storage!
-If needed I can remove the drive from your PC, and recommend a good local repair shop to take your PC to to get a new drive installed.
+Even a mid 90’s drive with 200MB of storage!
+If needed I can remove the drive from your PC, and recommend a good local repair shop to take your PC to get a new drive installed.
 I always recover data onto an external backup drive so you can choose to move the data to a new computer if you decide not to fix the old one.